-The Virtual Systems Research Centre
+The Virtual Systems Research Specialisation

 - Development and use of models for analysis of strength of structures and materials